Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Introduction

 \section{Introduction}

 Optimal inventory replenishment and truck routing in one-warehouse, multiple-retailer systems is fundamental for supply chain management \citep{bertazzi2008analysis}.
 In 2021, total operating expenses and end-of-year inventories of U.S. retailer businesses were \$1,417,106 billion and \$655.923 billion, respectively, accounting for 21.73\% and 10.06\% of total sales \citep{ARTS}.
-Traditionally, inventory replenishment and distribution via truck routing are controlled separately.
-Replenishment follows a relatively static ordering logic including base-stock and $(s, S)$-policies \citep{huh2008s, xu2011periodic}.
+Traditionally, inventory replenishment and truck routing are controlled separately.
+Replenishment follows a relatively static ordering logic including base-stock and order-up-to policies \citep{huh2008s, xu2011periodic}.
 Only after the replenishment quantities have been determined, transportation costs associated with the distribution via truck routes are minimized.
-Although simple and widely used in practice, this process exhibits two apparent drawbacks: The non-integration of distribution and replenishment leading to suboptimal joint replenishment and distribution decisions, and secondly, the inability to act upon demand shifts, trends, and disruptions due to the static ordering logic.
+Although simple and widely used in practice, this process exhibits two apparent drawbacks: The disintegration of inventory replenishment and truck routing leading to suboptimal joint decisions, and secondly, the inability to act dynamically upon demand shifts, trends, and disruptions due to the static ordering logic.
 However, this traditional perspective is subject to change.
-Widespread data availability and efficient IT systems increasingly motivate retailers to adopt a proactive process that provides \textit{integrated} replenishment and distribution decisions based upon the latest demand information.
+Widespread data availability and efficient IT systems increasingly motivate retailers to adopt a dynamic decision-making process that \textit{integrates} replenishment and truck routing decisions based upon the latest demand information.

+Real-time inventory replenishment and truck routing are studied in (variants of) the Stochastic Inventory Routing Problem \citep{coelho2014thirty}.
+Generally speaking, these problems consider a depot, at which capacitated trucks are stationed, and a set of geographically scattered retailers each facing stochastic demand.
+Using truck routes to replenish the retailers' inventory, the goal is to minimize the expected sum of inventory and transportation costs while meeting a service-level criterion at each retailer.
+To do so efficiently, decision-makers rely on the quality of the predictions of future retailer demand.
+Indeed, such demand predictions must subsequently be merged with optimization tools to transfer the prediction into actual real-time inventory replenishment and truck routing decisions.